jeertmans/manim-slides/docs/source/installation.md

 environment for every package you install.

 :::{note}
-Everytime you read `pipx install`, you can use `pip install` instead, if you are working in a virtual environment or else.
+Every time you read `pipx install`, you can use `pip install` instead, if you are working in a virtual environment or else.
 :::